openresty/docker-openresty/README.md

 OpenResty supports SSE 4.2 optimizations.
 Starting with the `1.19.3.1` series, the architecture is auto-detected and the optimizations enabled accordingly.
 Earlier image series `1.15.8.1` and `1.17.8.2` have `-nosse42` image flavors for systems which explicitly disable SSE 4.2 support; this is useful for older systems and embedded systems.
 They are built with `-mno-sse4.2` appended to the build arg `RESTY_LUAJIT_OPTIONS`.
 It is highly recommended *NOT* to use these if your system supports SSE 4.2 because the `CRC32` instruction dramatically improves large string performance.
 These are only for built-from-source flavors, e.g. `1.15.8.1-3-bionic-nosse42`, `1.15.8.1-3-alpine-nosse42`, `1.15.8.1-3-alpine-fat-nosse42`.

 It is *highly recommended* that you use the upstream-based images for best support.
 For best stability, pin your images to the full tag, for example `1.21.4.1-0-bionic`.

-At this time, the only images that are compatible with aarch64 are `alpine` and `alpine-fat`.
-Once there are binary packages available, they can be released with the upstream packages.

 Policies
 ========